-- 1. Ensure all Plots have an EvalStatus appropriate to their level of review.
+- 1. Ensure all 'Plots' have an 'EvalStatus' appropriate to their level of review.
 By the time all data has been finalized: - a.
 There should not be any plots marked "Sampled Waiting for data review". - b.
 There should not be any plots marked "Rejected Waiting for project manager approval". - c.
-Plots that have been office evaluated but not rejected or field visited should be marked as "Ready to Field Visit". - d.
+Plots that have been office evaluated but not rejected or field visited should be marked as "Ready to Field Visit".
+This will indicate to the National AIM Team that the Office Evaluation information entered by the evaluator should be preserved for future reference.
+Please ensure 'OfficeEvaluationDate' and 'OfficeEvaluator' field are filled in, and any important notes from the evaluation process are preserved in the 'OfficeEvalComments' field.

+- d.
 Plots that have been field visited but not rejected or sampled should be marked "Reattempt".
-Make sure an appropriate NotSampledReason is selected. - e.
-Unevaluated plots may remain as their original EvalStatus.
+Make sure an appropriate 'NotSampledReason' is selected. - e.
+Unevaluated plots may remain as their original 'EvalStatus'.
 This should only apply to oversample plots. - f.
-All Plots marked as "Base" in the panel field should have been evaluated and if not sampled, marked with an appropriate NotSampledReason.
+All Plots marked as "Base" in the panel field should have been evaluated and if not sampled, marked with an appropriate 'NotSampledReason'.
 This also applies to all oversample points that fall prior to the last sampled plot in the strata. - i.
 All plots prior to the final sampled plot in a stratum marked as "Reattempt" or "Permanently inaccessible" will be considered holes in the design. - ii.
-Discuss these plots with the National Riparian and Wetland AIM Team during project close-out. - 2.
-For all Rejected and Reattempt plots, make sure the correct NotSampledReason is selected and that notes on rejections are thorough and accurate. - 3.
+Discuss these plots with the National AIM Team during project close-out. - 2.
+For all Rejected and Reattempt plots, make sure the correct 'NotSampledReason' is selected and that notes on rejections are thorough and accurate. - 3.
 Review and clean up all comments so they are clear and make sense to people that were not involved in this year's process. - 4.
 Review 'Check-In and Project Close Out' section of the data management protocol to ensure all data requirements have been met.